DolibarrLabs/dolibase/README.md

 ## Installation

 Dolibase can act in 2 different ways:
- - **Globally**: this means that dolibase needs to be installed only once in dolibarr's root directory & then all dolibase modules will use the global version.
+ - **Globally** (recommended): this means that dolibase needs to be installed only once in dolibarr's root directory & then all dolibase modules will use the global version.
  - **Internally**: each module can have its own version of dolibase (inside the module folder), so this method doesn't require any pre-installation, but some conflits may occur between modules using an old dolibase version & those using a new one.

 So, to install dolibase globally, just unzip [it](https://github.com/AXeL-dev/dolibase/releases) inside your dolibarr root directory or use the [Dolibase Installer](https://www.dolistore.com/en/modules/1060-Dolibase-Installer.html) module.